idd-fall17/hw3-everyoneguitar/README.md

 <b>Yu Song</b>: In charge of the sensor integration, she built the electrical circuits including the sensors, mounted the circuits, and managed the wires/connections to the Pico Pro.<br>

 The control scheme we came up with:<br>
-One hand is used to press four buttons that each represent one of four triad chords: root major, major 4th, major 5th, minor 6th.
+One hand is used to press four buttons that each represent one of three triad chords: root major, major 4th, major 5th.
 The default key is C Major, though the key can be shifted in the software synthesizer.
-Holding ComfortablePick(tm) with their opposite hand, the user will make a strumming motion causing the software synth to play a chord.
+Holding the ComfortablePick(tm), a squeezable plush toy with their opposite hand, the user will make a strumming motion causing the software synth to play a chord.
 The ComfortablePick can also be squeezed to modulate the pitch of the output sound.

 Hardware implementation:<br>
 For chord selection, four momentary pushbutton switches are mounted in a the end of a plywood guitar-shaped structure.
 The wires continue down the neck of the guitar and connect to 4 GPIO pins on the development board.
 For the ComfortablePick, an accelerometer is encased in a wood mount with a Force Sensitive Resistor mounted adjacent for one to manipulate with their thumb.
 The accelerometer and FSR are then connected to the I2C and analog A0 pin respectively.
 A serial to USB cable connects UART6 to a PC.